-Third, in early June, through a request to the U.S. Department of Justice's National Institute of Corrections, the Secretary of Transportation and Public Safety, who has supervisory responsibility for DOC, obtained the services of three outside consultants to conduct an in-depth review of the events leading up to the escape, security practices at MCC, and DOC and MCC hiring and promotion practices and procedures, and training programs.
-Four reports were prepared by these three consultants and were submitted to the Secretary in late June and July.
+Third, in early June, through a request to the U.S.

+Department of Justice's National Institute of Corrections, the outside consultants to conduct an in-depth review of the events leading up to the escape, security practices at MCC, and DOC and programs.
+Four reports1 were prepared by these three consultants and were submitted to the Secretary in late June and July.
 The findings of all four reports were essentially the same as those of the separate State Police and DOC investigations; they also offered numerous recommendations to improve security practices and procedures at the facility and training for DOC personnel.
-The Study Committee had access to and reviewed in detail all four reports.